AdaGold/task-list-api/ada-project-docs/wave_03.md

 when I send a `PATCH` request to `/tasks/1/mark_complete`,

-then the task is updated, so that its `completed_at` value is the current date, and I get this response:
+then the task is updated, so that its `completed_at` value is the current date and time (e.g. 2023-02-09 14:56:18), and I get this response:

 `200 OK`